Practice Types

 • Mindfulness-Based Stress Reduction, Jon Kabat Zinn - group explorations and discussions designed to foster a progressive deepening of mindful awareness; mindfulness.

-• Mindful Practice in Medicine, Ron Epstein - conducting experiential workshops to help physicians and other health professionals thrive.
+• Mindful Practice in Medicine, Ron Epstein - conducts experiential workshops to help physicians and other health professionals thrive.
 Programs are designed to help reduce burnout, restore joy and well-being, build community, and promote excellence in healthcare.

-• Narrative Art Therapy- uses the creative process of making art that tells a story used to improve and enhance the physical, mental and emotional well-being of the client.
+• Narrative Art Therapy, uses the creative process of making art that tells a story used to improve and enhance the physical, mental and emotional well-being of the client.

 • Narrative-Based Medicine, Trish Greenhalgh, Brian Hurwitz - working in combination with individual cultural perspectives, and evidence based clinical research, the practice of creating mutually woven stories that better inform understanding and care decisions.